TRIP PLANNER ICELAND | PLAN YOUR TRIP TO ICELAND

 BEST TIME TO SEE NORTHERN LIGHTS: The best time to visit Iceland if you want to see the Northern Lights is late fall when nights are most likely to be dark and clear.
 There are a number of conditions required for them to be visible, including guaranteed darkness, which is why the best time to see them is from late September through late March when there are full dark nights

 BEST TIME FOR GOOD WEATHER: The best time to visit Iceland for optimal weather is during the high season, particularly July and August when average highs are around 13°C, though temps can reach as high as 15°C or even 20°C. If you’re hoping to avoid the rain, the lowest amount of rainfall occurs in May and June, and temperatures are often a pleasant 11°C.

-** BE AWARE: Due to inclement weather, roads can be closed with little warning.
+Due to inclement weather, roads can be closed with little warning.
 One of the great resources is http://road.is.
 This site will let you know what is open or closed.
 If you get wireless or wifi service, check this site daily.
 I tried going to a waterfall in the Myvatn region only to find that the road was closed.
 This detour cost me about 1 hour.
-Had I checked road.is I would have known prior to heading in that direction.
+If I had checked road.is I would have known prior to heading in that direction.